sreenaths/mcp-python-sdk/docs/minimcp/README.md

 <!-- omit in toc -->
 # ✨ MiniMCP

-A **minimal, stateless, and lightweight** framework for building remote MCP servers.
+A **minimal, stateless, and lightweight** framework for building MCP servers.
 </div>

-_MiniMCP is designed with simplicity at its core, it exposes a single asynchronous function to handle MCP messages—Pass in a request, and it returns the response_ ⭐ _While MiniMCP supports bidirectional messaging, it’s not a mandatory requirement—So you can use plain HTTP for communication_ ⭐ _MiniMCP is primarily built for remote MCP servers but works just as well for local servers_ ⭐ _MiniMCP ships with built-in transport mechanisms (stdio, HTTP via Starlette, and Streamable HTTP via Starlette)—You’re free to use them directly or implement your own_ ⭐ _MiniMCP is built on the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk), ensuring standardized context and resource sharing._
+_MiniMCP is designed with simplicity at its core, it exposes a single asynchronous function to handle MCP messages—Pass in a request message, and it returns the response message_ ⭐ _While bidirectional messaging is supported, it’s not a mandatory requirement—So you can use plain HTTP transport for communication_ ⭐ _MiniMCP is primarily built for remote MCP servers but works just as well for local servers_ ⭐ _MiniMCP ships with built-in transport mechanisms (stdio, HTTP, and 'Smart' Streamable HTTP)—You’re free to use them as it is or extend them to suit your needs_ ⭐ _Makes it possible to add MCP inside any Python web application, and use your existing auth mechanisms_ ⭐ _MiniMCP is built on the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk), ensuring standardized context and resource sharing._ ⭐ _Hook handlers to a MiniMCP instance, wrap it inside any of the provided transports and your MCP server is ready!_

 ## Table of Contents